binchenX/pat/README.md

 # Poplar Android Flash tools

-It will generate the install scripts and the images that can be put into a FAT32 formatted USB disk, and flashed to the board emmc through u-boot command.
+It will generate the install scripts and the images that can be put into a FAT32 formatted USB disk, and flashed to the board Emmc through u-boot command.

 ## Dependency